-- 1. In order to be truly democratic, education should have the kind of structure which would enable individuals not only to prepare themselves to play a part in society, but also to have access to education after having been able to test their aptitudes in social life.
-But, today, exactly the reverse is true: education ceases precisely as society ac knowledges an individual s right to behave as a responsible person, socially speaking (J. R. Gass, OECD, Paris).
-A second remark is along the same lines: The most recent studies and inquiries show that the democratising process of the school system (including university) has come to a dead end.
-Now, it is the principle of lifelong education which aims at helping people to resume study at any age in terms of later, better defined goals, in accordance with aptitudes better measured through experience in life, with well-considered motives and which, through effective guidance, makes it possible to break the deadlock . . .
-(Henri Janne, Brussels, 1971). - 2.
-Broadening the social base for recruitment is far from being a sufficient criterion for democracy in education.
-A school which recruits its pupils from among the entire population and guarantees them equal opportunity for social advancement, yet which is founded on intolerance, the glorification of power, national or imperial chauvinism, the absence of man 's universal acknowledgement of man, and on racism will not be a democratic school (Georges Friedmann, La Puissance et la Sagesse, p.435, Paris, Gallimard, 1970).
+1. 'In order to be truly democratic, education should have the kind of structure which would enable individuals not only to prepare themselves to play a part in society, but also to have access to education after having been able to test their aptitudes in social life.
+But, today, exactly the reverse is true: education ceases precisely as society acknowledges an individual's right to behave as a responsible person, socially speaking' (J. R. Gass, OECD, Paris).
+A second remark is along the same lines: 'The most recent studies and inquiries show that the democratizing process of the school system (including university) has come to a dead end.
+Now, it is the principle of lifelong education which aims at helping people to resume study at any age in terms of later, better defined goals, in accordance with aptitudes better measured through experience in life, with well-considered motives and which, through effective guidance, makes it possible to break the deadlock . . .'
+(Henri Janne, Brussels, 1971).

-shaking off the dogmas of conventional pedagogy, if free and permanent dialogue is set up within the educational process, if this enhances individual awareness of life, if learners are guided towards self-education and, in short, change from objects into subjects.
+2. Broadening the social base for recruitment is far from being a sufficient criterion for democracy in education.
+A school which recruits its pupils from among the entire population and guarantees them equal opportunity for social advancement, yet which is founded on intolerance, the glorification of power, national or imperial chauvinism, the absence of man's universal acknowledgement of man, and on racism will not be a democratic school' (Georges Friedmann, La Puissance et la Sagesse, p.
+435, Paris, shaking off the dogmas of conventional pedagogy, if free and permanent dialogue is set up within the educational process, if this enhances individual awareness of life, if learners are guided towards self-education and, in short, change from objects into subjects.
 Education is all the more democratic when it takes the form of a free search, a conquest, a creative act; instead of being, as it so often is, something given or inculcated, a present or a constraint.
-Equality in education requires personalised pedagogy, an attentive investigation into individual aptitudes.
-Equal opportunity does not mean levelling.
-It must not at any cost entail the denial of the fundamental freedoms of individuals, attacks against the integrity of the human person or technocratic, bureaucratic abuse of power.